protonemedia/laravel-ffmpeg/README.md

 ### Watermark filter

-As of version 7.3, you can easily add a watermark with the `addWatermark` method:
+As of version 7.3, you can easily add a watermark using the `addWatermark` method.
+With the `WatermarkFactory`, you can open your watermark file from a specific disk, just like opening an audio or video file.
+When you discard the `fromDisk` method, it uses the default disk as specified in the `filesystems.php` configuration file.

+After opening your watermark file, you can position it with the `top`, `right`, `bottom` and `left` methods.

 ```php
 use ProtoneMedia\LaravelFFMpeg\Filters\WatermarkFactory;